 PTSD: National Center for PTSD

 Racism and racial discrimination may impact emotional well-being.
 This is racial trauma.
 Such experiences can affect physical and mental health.
 In some cases, they may lead to PTSD.
-Learn about the impact of racial trauma and read tips to help you actively cope and reduce stress.
+Learn about the impact of racial trauma and tips for active coping to reduce stress.

 Reading time: minutes

 Racial trauma can negatively affect physical, mental and emotional health, and in some cases, lead to PTSD.
 This information may also be useful for those who experience discrimination or trauma based upon other aspects of identity, such as gender, sexuality, religion, etc.